HananMurrar/SEOStepsInWatchesShopWeb/README.md

 #### SEO analysis results:

-To evaluate the website SEO performance, I ran multiple tests using different tools

-These tests cover different aspects of SEO, and the results below summarize the findings from each tool
+To evaluate the website SEO performance, I ran multiple tests using different tools, these tests cover different aspects of SEO, and the results below summarize the findings from each tool

 ##### Seocheckr - free SEO checker:
 - Page title is well-optimized